sflibrary(sf)

 the joined data based on a unique identifier from the original (left

-hand) data table, and then use summarise
+hand) data table, and then use summarise to calculate

 appropriate new variables.
 For example